flutter/plugins/packages/google_sign_in/google_sign_in_web/README.md

   ],
 );
 ```

 [Full list of available scopes](https://developers.google.com/identity/protocols/googlescopes).

+Note that the `serverClientId` parameter of the `GoogleSignIn` constructor is not supported on Web.

 You can now use the `GoogleSignIn` class to authenticate in your Dart code, e.g.